karishma122/Rapido-Data-Analysis/README.md

 # Rapido-Data-Analysis
 ## Background
 Rapido, a leading mobility services provider, operates in a highly competitive market.
-With a focus on customer satisfaction and operational excellence, the company aims to:
+With a focus on customer satisfaction and operational excellence, The company aims to:

 - Optimize resource allocation.
 - Increase revenue generation.